YoannaLa/Boutique_crossFit/README.md

 Result:
 A user is receives an email confirmation that question has been received and admi received an eamil as well and the request is saved database

+However, I've noticed that the eamil is not being sent, there was no error on the termial or code, I've run out of minutes for the tutor to help me and my mentor had a full day.
+I've checked the code, reach out to the slack community but there was no one who could have put on the right track.
+The function did work, and been tested few weeks back.
+I'm not sure what happend that is not longer functional.

 ![](images/ContactUs1.png)

 ![](images/ContactUs2.png)